execute tool for running shell commands. When you configure a sandbox backend, the agent gets:

 Inside the sandbox, the agent uses its own filesystem tools (

 read_file, write_file) — not uploadFiles or downloadFiles.
-Those methods are for your application code to move files across the boundary between your host and the sandbox.Lifecycle and reconnection
+Those methods are for your application code to move files across the boundary between your host and the sandbox.Lifecycle and cleanup

 Security considerations